Bilaspuri: Status

 The language is commonly called Pahari or Himachali.
 Before independence there were certain institutions which enjoyed states patronage to publish in Kahluri.
 All of these institutions today lie in ruins since independence to favour Hindi.
-With no institute that imparts teaching for this language, the language/dialect is endangered due to dominance of other recognised languages like Standard Punjabi or Hindi.
+With no institute that imparts teaching for this language, the language/dialect is endangered due to dominance of other recognised languages like Hindi.

 The demand for the inclusion of 'Pahari (Himachali)' under the Eight Schedule of the Constitution, which is supposed to represent multiple Pahari languages of Himachal Pradesh, had been made in the year 2010 by the state's Vidhan Sabha.
 There has been no positive progress on this matter since then even when small organisations are striving to save the language.
-Due to political interest, the language is currently recorded as a dialect of Punjabi, which was done on the basis of the conclusion made by G.A.
-Grierson who said Kahluri to be a 'rude' version of Punjabi.
-Since then linguists have changed this conclusion and have established it to be much more closer to others dialects of Western Pahari.
+The language is recorded under Western Pahari group of languages, which was done on the basis of the conclusion made by linguists.